waddason/Hickathon5/README.md

 The AI competition is open to students from Institut Polytechnique de Paris, HEC Paris as well as other french and international universities.

-Each year, the H!ckathon is split into a 3 week preparation **pre-H!ckathon phase** with three Data Science courses, a business pitch course and a Career Fair, as well as a **final sprint**.
-This year, the final sprint will take place November 29th to December 2nd 2024.
+The H!ckathon #5 is split into a 3 week preparation **pre-H!ckathon phase** and a **final sprint**, taking place November 29th to December 2nd 2024.
+As for the preparation phase, it includes three Data Science courses, a business pitch course and a Career Fair.

 <img src="images/hi-paris.png" alt="My Image Description" width="400"/>

+Visit the Hi!ckathon website;

 <br>